 Take a tractor ride around the Dyfed Shire Horse Farm, a working farm, then enjoy a horse and cart ride.
 Meet the other traditional farmyard animals such as our Welsh Pigs, Balwen Sheep, donkeys and also our visitors from South America, the Llamas.
 You can even help to feed the calves and pet the smaller animals

-The nearest hotels are in Cardigan but there is B&B in the village and an Inn in nearby Felindre Farchog.
-Camp sites and touring caravan sites are available but not in the village itself.
+The nearest hotels are in Cardigan but there is a B&B in the village and an Inn in nearby Felindre Farchog.
+Campsites and touring caravan sites are available but not in the village itself.
 There is a holiday park with camping facilities in Newport.
-There are numerous self catering cottages throughout this part of Pembrokeshire.
+There are numerous self-catering cottages throughout this part of Pembrokeshire.